taliaalouise/apprentice-handbook/book/year-one/system-development-life-cycle/02-phases-of-sdlc.md

 ***Analysing* requirements:**
 * Create clear, complete, and consistent requirements
-* Resolve conflict between requirements (the client wants the product in 3 months, but the team wants 6 months to build it)
+* Resolve conflict between requirements (e.g. the client wants the product in 3 months, but the team wants 6 months to build it)

 ***Record* requirements:**
 * Create a single summary or list of requirements